ChicagoGupta/chicago/index.md

 ### Art Projex

-In 2020-2021 collaborated with Carry On and Zuhg on the design of their "[Black lives matter Hindi-text T-Shirt](https://carryonthreads.com/product/black-lives-matter-hindi-text-t-shirt/)"
+In 2020-2021 collaborated with Carry On and Zuhg on the design of their "[Black lives matter Hindi-text T-Shirt](https://carryonthreads.com/product/black-lives-matter-hindi-text-t-shirt/)".
+Then expanded the team to make on a variation of the t-shirt which features the message "black trans lives matter" written in chinese as 黑人跨性别的命也是命. (taking pre-orders now!)

 ### Northwestern Club of DFW